Extended Producer Responsibility

 Are you obligated?: Companies with a turnover of over £2m and selling more than 50 tonnes of in-scope packaging are considered Large Producers and must report and pay EPR, while Smaller Producers must only report data.
 Importers, including agents or UK sales offices, can be implicated and it is crucial you identify the obligated party for the produce you sell.

-Key dates: The first ‘assessed year’ commences on 1 April 2025, but the payment due during that year will be based on fees incurred during 2024, a ‘relevant year’ and the packaging data submitted for that year.
+Key dates: The ‘assessed year’ commences on 1 April, but the payment due during that year will be based on data submitted in the previous calendar year ( ‘relevant year’) .
 The first set of invoices are due in October.
 PET, steel and aluminium drinks containers are excluded from EPR and instead will be subject to DRS, due to launch in England, NI and Scotland, in October 2027.

-Final modulated fees will not be announced until after April 2026.
-Obligated business should note, ‘shared responsibility’ for the PRN ended in 2024, and they may see a significant increase in their obligation in 2025.
+Final modulated fees will be announced after April 2026.
+Obligated business should note, ‘shared responsibility’ for the PRN ended in 2024, and they may see a significant increase in their obligation from 2025.

 Recyclability Assessment Methodology: In year 2 of EPR, fees will be modulated, with packaging that is less recyclable incurring higher fees.
-Obligated businesses must also urgently assess their packaging against the Recycling Assessment Methodology (RAM) for 2026, based on materials sold in 2025.
+Obligated businesses must also urgently assess their packaging against the Recycling Assessment Methodology (RAM), based on packaging sold the previous year.
 ‘Starting from the 2026/27 financial year, the policy will apply escalating modulation factors of 1.2x, 1.6x, and 2.0x over consecutive years’.
 Packaging classed as RED will attract the most punitive fees.

-If you are an obligated producer, you will need to submit data to the Report Packaging Data (RPD) service, since 2023.
+If you are an obligated producer, you will need to submit data to the Report Packaging Data (RPD) service.
 You can check if you are obligated via Defra’s guidance.
 If you have not done so please comply as a priority.
 You can either do this yourself or employ a Compliance Scheme to help.

 Not all businesses are obligated.
 There are thresholds, determined by the tonnage of packaging supplied to the UK market (this includes filled and unfilled packaging imported, and discarded by the importer), and business turnover.